 Notice what Paul said about avoiding this disease of carnality:

 "Because the carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be.
-So then they that are in the flesh cannot please God."
-(Romans 8:7-8)Notice in the above passage in Romans 8:7, Paul tells us the carnal mind is an enemy of Yahuweh because it not subject to ['yielded to obedience to'] the Law of Yahuweh.
-We are then told that those that are carnal, or in the flesh, can not please Yahuweh.
+So then they that are in the flesh ['carnal'] cannot please God."
+(Romans 8:7-8)Notice in the above passage in Romans 8:7, Paul tells us the carnal mind is an enemy of Yahuweh, and can not please Him — simply because it not subject to ['yielded to obedience to'] the Law of Yahuweh.

 Most Believers today have been told that they are not subject to the Law of Yahuweh.
 However, Romans 8:7 would conclude that most 'Believers' today are enemies of Yahuweh — simply because of the carnality that results from not being subject to His Law [His eternal Torah—Father's instruction for His people]!